How to Write Effective Use Cases?

 New project window

 2. To create a Use Case Diagram, select Diagram > New from the toolbar.
 In the New Diagram window, select Use Case Diagram and click Next.
 Keep "Blank" selected and click Next.
-Enter System Use Cases as diagram name and click OK.
+Enter System Use Cases as the diagram name and click OK.

 Create use case diagram